jadrouil/tuna-lang/MOTIVATION.md

 Looking ahead, a lot of exciting technical opportunities remain for Tuna:

 ### Static Analysis
 Static analysis of Tuna can provide many interesting summaries.
-Tuna may be easily statically analyzed because Tuna compiles to the [Conder Intermediate Representation](https://github.com/Conder-Systems/conder).
+Tuna may be easily statically analyzed because Tuna compiles to the [Intermediate Representation](tuna-compiler/src/main/backend/abstract/IR.ts).
 The intermediate representation is essentially a way to describe computations against global state and local state.
 This intermediate representation doesn't leak extra information like connecting to a database and query languages and is just JSON.

 #### Capability Summary
 Tuna can be reduced to a capability summary, a short description of what each role is capable of.
 Something like this is perfectly feasible: